zaida04/g.js-self/README.md

 ## About

-`guildedjs` is an API wrapper for Guilded.gg, a discord alternative.
-This was created due to the lack of an api wrapper written in TS for the guilded api.
+`guildedjs` is a library for Guilded.gg.
+This was created due to the lack of a library written in TS for the guilded api.
 Inspired heavily by [discord.js](https://github.com/discordjs/discord.js)

 <!--EMD OF ABOUT THE PROJECT>